Premature (Preterm) Infant

-- A pulse oximeter to keep track of how much oxygen is in the blood.
+- A pulse oximeter clips on to the baby's hand or foot.
+It measures how much oxygen is in the blood.

 Your role in your infant's care

-- A stable, more mature preemie will thrive on periods of cuddling (kangaroo care), infant massage, and calming music.
+- A stable, more mature preterm baby will thrive on periods of cuddling (kangaroo care), infant massage, and calming music.

-As your infant grows stronger, you will be able to take on more caregiving tasks.
+As your baby gets stronger, you'll be able to take on more caregiving tasks.
 These range from holding and feeding to changing diapers and bathing.
-You can count on the NICU nurses to teach you and answer your questions.
+The NICU nurses will teach you and answer your questions.

 Taking Your Baby Home